-In an interview with the Punch newspaper on 30th November 2013, Dr. Omololu Olunloyo, a great nationalist, a two-time former Commissioner of Education of the old Western Region, a former Governor of Oyo state, one of our few remaining elderstatesman and a man that played a prominent role in the politics of both the First and Second republics said the following-
+In an interview with The Punch newspaper on 30th November 2013, Dr Omololu Olunloyo, a great nationalist, a two-time former Commissioner of Education of the old Western Region, a former Governor of Oyo state, one of our few remaining elder statesmen and a man that played a prominent role in the politics of both the First and Second republics said the following-

 SOME OF HIS ACHIEVEMENTS

 On his social relation network, one of his sons, Chief Abayomi Akintola said, he loved us and loved our friends.
 He did not use his position to our advantage.
 He used his position for the common good.